-Living fully in this context translates to being aware of natural Nondual nature of reality while remaining really present and fully alive and joyful in daily life (jobs, relationships, intimacy, spare time,
+Living fully in this context translates to being aware of the natural Nondual nature of reality while remaining really present and fully alive and joyful in daily life (jobs, relationships, intimacy, spare time,

 There are various teachings available to aspirants and the Esoteric or Buddhist Tantric teachings and practices (among other paths) executed properly can result in a really happy and peaceful life here on Earth, wherever one lives, today.

-While various spiritual paths promise salvation in some dim future (and on some distant “spiritual” places) when we will be more pure, holy and compassionate, Buddhist Tantra offers integration of the ultimate state of consciousness and everyday life, here and now.
+While various spiritual paths promise salvation in some dim future (and on some distant “spiritual” places) when we will be more pure, holy, and compassionate, Buddhist Tantra offers integration of the ultimate state of consciousness and everyday life, here and now.
 There is no real need to wait for or to avoid, anything.